 - Erratic pain resulting from chewing

 - Pain from consuming something hot or cold

 - Inconsistent pain that seems to come and go with certain actions

 - Difficulty finding the tooth that is causing the discomfort

-Since it can be difficult to identify the source of the pain beyond the teeth, we recommend scheduling an appointment as soon as possible.
+Since it can be difficult to identify the source of the pain beyond the teeth, we recommend scheduling an appointment with our general dentist as soon as possible.
 When one cracks the outer layer of the tooth, there is a possibility of the inner parts of the tooth moving around and causing irritation.
 In other cases, the crack can be deep enough that an infection forms in the dental pulp.

 Without specialized treatment, the infection will spread to the bones and surrounding gums, causing a specialist to have to consider extracting teeth in serious cases.
 Fortunately, you can avoid all of those issues by seeking professional treatment from an endodontist.
 If you seek treatment to repair a tooth before the crack allows an infection into the tooth, then a dental crown will be the most effective fix.